 Tips for presenting your scientific poster at a conference

-As you talk through your poster, point to relevant parts of the poster so that people can follow your talk.
-Try not to put your hands in your pockets or behind your back.
+As you are presenting your poster, point to relevant parts of the poster so that people can follow as your talk through it.
+Try to avoid putting your hands in your pockets or behind your back.

-If you are already talking to someone or a small group and someone else walks up, acknowledge them by making eye contact with them and smiling.
+If you are already presenting your research to someone or a small group and someone else walks up, acknowledge them by making eye contact with them and smiling.
 Once you have finished with your initial visitors ask the newcomer if there was anything they missed that they would like a further explanation of, or whether they have any questions.

 The most important aspect of presenting a poster at a conference is to make the most out of the opportunity you’ve been given.
 Who knows what might become of an interaction that you have in front of that notice board?